QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 <div class="row row-cols-md-2"><div>

 It's common for well-known Linux commands to be misconfigured.
-Vulnerabilities can lead to reading/writing root-only files, execute commands as root...
+Vulnerabilities can lead to reading/writing root-only files, executing commands as root...

 **[gtfobins](https://gtfobins.github.io/)** (7.4k ⭐) is the reference when looking for commands to exploit misconfigured Linux commands.